 The Main Reading Room is the hub of student activity in Dinand Library.
 In addition to hosting the library's four large printers and a scanning station, this room contains the library's collection of reference books (encyclopedias, dictionaries, and more!).
+This is also where you can find our latest issues of different periodicals (newspapers, magazines, and journals), whether you're working on a research project, looking to catch up on current events, or hoping for a quick study break.
 There are a variety of Windows desktops for student use as well as large tables and armchairs for group or individual study.
 For a quick study break, you can also check out the archives' collections and book displays in the center of the room.
 Bonus -- the Main Reading Room is home to the reference desk, where you can find a research librarian or a trained student worker to assist you throughout much of the day and evening!
-It is also just a short walk from the circulation desk, where you can check out books as well as dry erase markers, headphones, phone charagers and lockers.
+It is also just a short walk from the circulation desk, where you can check out books as well as dry erase markers, headphones, phone chargers and lockers.

 The Debate Room on Dinand's second floor (turn left at the ramp) is a large space with a variety of different study options.
 Choose one of the larger work tables for group or individual study, or grab a cubicle or computer desk.
 This room houses the library's DVD and microfilm collections as well as the microfilm reader -- check with a librarian for help using the reader!
 Several large whiteboards are also available (but please don't move them!).
 Part of this room serves as overflow for the Writer's Workshop during busy periods.
 Bonus -- the Debate Room is just a few doors from the second-floor restrooms as well as from the Writer's Workshop, Academic Services, and your friendly research librarians!